dbt-labs/docs.getdbt.com/website/blog/2022-11-22-move-spreadsheets-to-your-dwh.md

 ---
 title: "How to move data from spreadsheets into your data warehouse"
 description: "A thankless, humble, and inevitable task: getting spreadsheet data into your data warehouse.
-In this Developer Blog post, Joel walks through the different options for getting spreadsheet data into your data warehouse, and the pros and cons of each option."
+Let's look at some of the different options, and the pros and cons of each."
 slug: moving-spreadsheet-data

 authors: [joel_labes]